In 2014 Norway’s Constitution Day celebrations were more spectacular than ever before. It was the 200th anniversary of the constitution.

 “Folketog”, the people’s parades

-In villages and remote areas the children’s parade are appended a tail of grown-ups joining the parade.
+In villages and rural areas the children’s parade have a tail of grown-ups joining the parade.
 In many large towns, like here in Stavanger, there is a tradition of “Folketog”, citizens parade.
-This is an incredible display of all kinds of voluntary associations: sport teams, choirs, bands, immigrant organisations and a lot more.
-The participants are of all ages, and they are so numerous that it is almost incomprehensible that there are actually people left to watch them go by.
+This is an incredible display of all kinds of voluntary associations.
+Sport teams, choirs, bands, immigrant organisations and a lot more.
+The participants are of all ages, and they are numerous.
+It is almost incomprehensible that there are actually people left to watch.
 This is as close Norway gets a Brazilian carnival.

-And in between all these parades Norwegians assemble in the city centres, in schools and other places for speeches, joining in the national anthem, competitions and ice cream.
+And in between all these parades Norwegians assemble, be it in city centres, in schools or other places.
+We listen to speeches, join in on the national anthem, in competitions and we eat ice cream.
 A lot of ice cream.
 The May 17 celebrations is a huge display of Norwegian pride, of national colours, and traditional outfits.
 And peace.

 Watch out next time you’re out in the streets where you live: May 17 celebrations are taking place all over the world.